 - Arrive at the bust stop 5-10 minutes prior to the scheduled pickup time.
 Stand back from the roadway while waiting for the bus. - Stay out of the road/street so you do not become a traffic hazard to people driving past the stop.
-The bus stop area is not a playground. - Do not litter while waiting for your bus.
-Students are expected to show pride and respect for the community by keeping their stop clean. - Line up 3-5 feet from the edge of the road in a single file line. - Do not approach the bus until it has stopped moving and the door is open,

-- Board the bus in a single file line using handrails. - Go directly to your seat and remain seated for the duration of the trip. - No food or beverages will be consumed while riding the bus.
+The bus stop area is not a playground. - Line up 3-5 feet from the edge of the road in a single file line. - Do not approach the bus until it has stopped moving and the door is open, - Board the bus in a single file line using handrails. - Go directly to your seat and remain seated for the duration of the trip. - No food or beverages will be consumed while riding the bus. - Students are expected to keep their areas clean and sanitary.